 There are two main patterns of using controllers with directives:

 - Controllers that own directives.
-These are controllers create one or more directives for use the host's template.
+These are controllers that create one or more directives for use in the host's template.

 For more information about writing directives, see Custom directives.

 Reactive controllers do not need to be stored as instance fields on the host.
 Anything added to a host using